FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_compare-config/readme.md

 }
 ```

+### Failed example

-If the RPC input does not contain the target nodes and there
-are not any touched nodes, the request will result in an error.
+If RPC input does not contain target nodes and there are no touched nodes, the request results in an error.

-### Failed Example

 ```bash RPC Request
 curl --location --request POST 'http://127.0.0.1:8181/rests/operations/uniconfig-manager:compare-config' \